-A major reason why employees feel their work leaders don’t care much about their well-being is because the leadership isn’t seen participating in the company wellness programs.
+When leadership is not seen participating in the wellness program, employees may feel their work leaders don’t care.
 “How can leadership care about my health if they don’t seem to care about their own?”
 Here are eight examples of how leadership can support wellness program participation and be involved and contributing to everyone’s success and wellness.

 Impact When Leadership Can Support Wellness Program Participation